sisl/DreamrHHP/README.md

 **N.B - The code is stable but is a continuous work in-progress.
 The experiments for the paper were done in Julia 0.6 and is available as the v0.2 release (the module is called HitchhikingDrones rather than DreamrHHP).**

 ## Setup
 The DreamrHHP repository is set up as a package with its own environment in [Julia 1.0](https://julialang.org/downloads/).
 Look at **Using someone else's project** at the Julia [package manager documentation](https://julialang.github.io/Pkg.jl/v1/environments/#Using-someone-else's-project-1) for the basic idea.
-To get the code up and running (after having installed Julia):
+To get the code up and running, first install Julia.
+You then need to add the `POMDPs.jl` registry; see **Installation** [here](https://github.com/JuliaPOMDP/POMDPs.jl/tree/v0.7.3).
+Once you have done the above, run the following:
 ```shell
 $ git clone https://github.com/sisl/DreamrHHP.git
 $ cd DreamrHHP